mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/parameters.md

 - Decorate the _View Model_ class with the `[DisplayPluginSettings(ParametersMaxCount=n)]` attribute to set an appropriate maximum number of display parameters allowed
     - 100 is the recommended maximum

-Display parameters can be configured by:
+Display parameters can be configured by

 - The _user_ with the _Parameter Browser_
 - Programmatically via `IDisplayParameterService`

 Each display parameter consists of a _parameter container_ with a _parameter_ per composite session.

-Override the following `DisplayPluginViewModel` notifications as appropriate:
+Override the following `DisplayPluginViewModel` notifications as appropriate

 - `OnParameterContainerAdded()`
     - Called when parameter is first added.
 - `OnParameterContainerRemoved()`
     - Called when parameter is removed
 - `OnParameterAdded()`
-    - Called for each _composite session_
+    - Called for each _composite session_ when a parameter is added
 - `OnParameterRemoved()`
-    - Called for each _composite session_
+    - Called for each _composite session_ when a parameter is removed

 !!! note